nixworks/public/news/2010/11/25/index.md

 ##### Del Monte Foods
 ### [Del Monte Foods is purchased in a US$5 billion leveraged buyout led by Kohlberg Kravis Roberts. ](/news/2010/11/25/del-monte-foods-is-purchased-in-a-us-5-billion-leveraged-buyout-led-by-kohlberg-kravis-roberts.md)
-_Context: Kohlberg Kravis Roberts, leveraged buyout, Del Monte Foods_
+_Context: leveraged buyout, Del Monte Foods, Kohlberg Kravis Roberts_

 ##### Mi-8
 ### [Seven are killed and three injured in the rough landing of a Mi-8 helicopter in the Omsk region of Siberia, Russia. ](/news/2010/11/25/seven-are-killed-and-three-injured-in-the-rough-landing-of-a-mi-8-helicopter-in-the-omsk-region-of-siberia-russia.md)